 - a virtual shake bottle left of the conversation

-The chatbot collects the information and generates a customized product in real time!
+The chatbot collects the information and generates a customized product in real-time!

 Landbot’s sales team created a powerful bot to generate and qualify leads for our WhatsApp Solution.
 Our WhatsApp Business pricing is very flexible.
 It takes into account monthly messaging needs.
 For smaller businesses, it allows pay-as-you-go scalability.
 On the other hand, large enterprises can sign up straight for the enterprise plan designed for large messaging volumes.

 So, instead of giving interested parties a headache with all the information, our bot asks key questions.
-Assessing all the necessary factors – sends the lead down a path most suitable to business size, messaging volume and resources available.
+Assessing all the necessary factors – sends the lead down a path most suitable to business size, messaging volume, and resources available.

-Conversational marketing isn’t useful just in straightforward business situations.
+Automated conversations aren’t useful just in straightforward business situations.
 Sometimes, the “sales” power is in recruitment.

 Swiss Red Cross has been facing the time pressure of the COVID-19 crisis.
 So, they swiftly created a chatbot assistant that helped them recruit over 500 volunteers in a matter of days and without wasting resources.